nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 ~~~~~

 A mask describes which area of the pool layer shall be searched for
-nodes to connect for any given node in the driver layer.
+nodes when connecting for any given node in the driver layer.
 We will first
 describe geometrical masks defined for all layer types and then consider
 grid-based masks for grid-based layers.
 If no mask is specified, all
 nodes in the pool layer will be searched.